 The Positioning Manual for Indie Consultants

-Everybody says you should specialize, but the decision feels arbitrary, overwhelming, or frightening.
-You see the benefits for others (their value proposition is so clear!), but can’t see how to get your business there.
+Everybody says you should specialize, but the decision feels like guessing, or it feels risky.
+You can see the benefits for others (their value proposition is so clear!), but can’t see how to get your business there.

-- If you don’t understand how specialization works
+- If you want to understand how specialization works before diving in

 - If you don’t know how to choose a specialization